ejnaren/rhinotools/README.md

 * All python files are installed by copying to the Rhino script folder. ie.: C:\Users\"USER"\AppData\Roaming\McNeel\Rhinoceros\5.0\scripts

 Options to use the function:
-1. Recommended: Import the bundled "Block Tools.rui" toolbar with readymade buttons to call the functions.
+* Recommended: Import the bundled "Block Tools.rui" toolbar with readymade buttons to call the functions.
-2. Add a new button with the following macro: ( _NoEcho !-_RunPythonScript "MakeUnique.py" _Echo )
+* Add a new button with the following macro: ( _NoEcho !-_RunPythonScript "MakeUnique.py" _Echo )
-3. Add an alias with the above command
+* Add an alias with the above command
-3. Call the script directly by using this command: "-RunPythonScript MakeUnique.py"
+* Call the script directly by using this command: "-RunPythonScript MakeUnique.py"

 _If any Rhino developers read this:
 It would be nice to be able to register python scripts to run on startup.
 That way we can do away with the whole inport ".rui" files thing...
 And maybe drag and drop support so .py files are same citizens as .rvb scripts..?
 Pirty pwease..?_

-For examples and more info a blog post is coming soon.